 Autofocus Modes

-The D7000 has three different Autofocus Modes to choose from, typically depending if your subject is still or moving.
-It also has four different Autofocus Area Modes (see below) to specify how many of the AF points are active and how they track a moving object.
+The D7100, D7000, D600, and D5200 each have three different Autofocus Modes to choose from, typically depending if your subject is still or moving.
+They also have four different Autofocus Area Modes (see below) to specify how many of the AF points are active and how they track a moving object.
 You can set these two functions in various combinations.
 First the Autofocus Modes:

 Single-Servo AF (AF-S)